ANoobyDev/brainfuck-interpreter/README.md

 # HOW DO I BRAINFUCK?

-Even though brainfuck is somewhat hard, it has only 8 instructions, and those are:
+This version of brainfuck has only 10 instructions, and those are:

 ```
  +  --> Adds 1 to the cell it's in.